Raj1703cloud/Data/README.md

 # SQL_Project_Music_Store_Analysis
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This project is designed for developers who want to analyze a music playlist database.
+Using SQL, you will examine the dataset to gain insights and help the store understand its business growth.
+The project involves writing SQL queries to answer key business questions, such as identifying popular songs, determining customer preferences, and analyzing sales trends.
+This hands-on experience will enhance your data analysis skills and provide valuable insights into database management and business intelligence.